Jules Halliday is an author, public speaker, career coach, and business development trainer with over 20 years of experience.

-"What Are Your Strengths & Weaknesses?"
+"What Are Your Strengths and Weaknesses?"

-Whether you are asked about your strengths, weaknesses or both it is essential that they have relevance to the role.
-There’s no point in talking about how fabulous your communication skills are if you will be required to work on your own never coming into contact with customers or colleagues.
+Whether you are asked about your strengths, weaknesses, or both, it is essential that they have relevance to the role.
+There’s no point in talking about how fabulous your communication skills are if you will be required to work on your own, never coming into contact with customers or colleagues.

 Really analyse the role.
 What key characteristics are required?
-What tasks will you be performing on a day to day basis?
-If you are applying for an analytical role that requires number crunching then stating that your weakness is maths is not going to do you any favours.
+What tasks will you be performing on a day-to-day basis?
+If you are applying for an analytical role that requires number crunching, then stating that your weakness is maths is not going to do you any favours.

-Think about what the interviewer wants to hear and of course avoid what you think they don’t want to hear.
+Think about what the interviewer wants to hear, and of course, avoid what you think they don’t want to hear.
 Keep in mind that each answer you give should add value to the position or company.

-There are many variations of strength and weakness questions including:
+There are many variations of strength and weakness questions, including:

 - "Are there any areas of your work that you could be more effective in?"

-"What work skills do you think you can improve on?"
+- "What work skills do you think you can improve on?"

-"What would your previous employer say your weaknesses are?"
+- "What would your previous employer say your weaknesses are?"

-“What is the one key attribute you possess that helps you excel in the workplace?”
+- “What is the one key attribute you possess that helps you excel in the workplace?”

-“What qualities were highlighted positively in your last appraisal?
+- “What qualities were highlighted positively in your last appraisal?"

 So let’s take a look at your strengths.

-If you talk about a quality such as paying attention to detail for example, you may be asked to elaborate on how that will help you perform in the role.
+If you talk about a quality such as paying attention to detail, for example, you may be asked to elaborate on how that will help you perform in the role.

-Perhaps working to KPI’s (Key Performance Indicators) is listed.
-If that’s the case and you have achieved or exceeded targets in the past then now would be a great time to highlight this as a strength.
+Perhaps working to KPIs (Key Performance Indicators) is listed.
+If that’s the case and you have achieved or exceeded targets in the past, then now would be a great time to highlight this as a strength.

 The interviewer may follow this up with a question such as “Describe to me the action you take to ensure you achieve these targets.”
-Your answer could be “Another of my strengths is my ability to take the bigger picture and break it down into small manageable tasks.
+Your answer could be:

+- “Another of my strengths is my ability to take the bigger picture and break it down into small manageable tasks.
 I look at the target I have to achieve, say by the end of the quarter and then work out what I need to achieve on a daily, weekly and monthly basis.
 By doing this I can strive to be the best I can be on each day.”

 Providing examples such as these which are directly related to the job give the interviewer another opportunity to visualise you in the role.

 - “My greatest strength is my ability to focus on my work.
 I'm not easily distracted, and this means that my performance is very high, even in a busy office like this one.”

-What real life examples can you think of?
+What real-life examples can you think of?
 Perhaps you are a dab hand at dealing with customer complaints with patience, empathy and objectivity.